tsaad-dev/te/drafts/te-topo-profile/draft-ietf-teas-te-topology-profiles.md

 More investigation is required in case the TE topology profile is configured by the client.

-Note: that this issue is tracked also in github as issue #161.
+Note: that this issue is also tracked in github as issue #161.

 ## Applicability to non-TE use cases

 Extending the applicability of RFC8795 to non-TE use cases is important.
 However, it is desirable to avoid any debate about whether these use cases in section 2 are or are not TE.

+Note: that this issue is also tracked in github as issue #276.

+### Update UNI topology discovery use case

+{{uni-discovery}} points to individual drafts and does reflect the progress made since then.
+For example, the UNI draft was replaced by other drafts that then led to the SAP model {{?RFC9408}}, which covers both UNI and NNI.

+Note: that this issue is also tracked in github as issue #275.

 {: #security}